-The TLV320AlC3105 includes a programmable microphone bias output voltage (MICBIAS), capable of providing output voltages of 2 V or 2.5 V (both derived from the on-chip bandgap voltage) with 4-mA output current drive.
-In addition, the MICBIAS may be programmed to be switched to AVDD directly through an on-chip switch, or it can be powered down completely when not needed, for power savings.
+The TLV320AIC3104 includes a programmable microphone bias output voltage (MICBIAS), capable of providing output voltages of 2 V or 2.5 V (both derived from the on-chip band-gap voltage) with 4-mA output current drive.
+In addition, the MICBIAS can be programmed to be connected to AVDD directly through an on-chip switch, or it can be powered down completely when not needed, for power savings.
 This function is controlled by register programming in page 0, register 25.